rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Content.md

 <p align="center">
     <h1 align="center">
-        What can you find in this repository?
+        What can be found in this repository?
     </h1>
 </p>